-We actively exercise voting rights

-Our voting guidelines are based on Swiss and international corporate governance standards, as well as the UN PRI principles.
-They contain a comprehensive set of environmental, social and governance standards that guide the decision-making process.
-We also use the assessments of the independent voting advisor ISS (Institutional Shareholder Services) and our investment specialists in asset management.
+We actively exercise voting rights: Our voting guidelines are based on Swiss and international corporate governance standards, as well as the principles of the UN PRI, which incorporate a comprehensive set of environmental, social and corporate governance principles into the decision-making process.
+In the analysis and decision-making process for the voting procedures at general meetings, we use the assessments of the independent voting right consultant ISS (Institutional Shareholder Services) and our investment specialists in asset management.
 Voting behaviour is published in detail on our website.